OpenTails/tail_app/docs/development.md

 When non EN translations are updated in [Weblate](https://weblate.stargazer.at/projects/the-tailcompany-app/tailapp/), A pull request will automatically open with the changes.
 This may take a few minutes.

 ### Fastlane

 [Fastlane](https://docs.fastlane.tools/) is a tool to automatically upload apps to the Apple App Store and Google Play Store.
 Inside the [IOS](ios/) and [Android](android/) folders is a fastlane folder.
 Inside is the FastFile which contains the upload config.
 Secrets are JSON files passed through repository secrets.
 The script [fastlane.sh](Scripts/fastlane.sh) selects the fastlane folder to use and begins the upload.

+### Firebase

+This project uses 2 seperate Firebase projects.
+One for notifications and one for CosHub posts.

+Notifications use `DefaultFirebaseOptions` in [`/lib/firebase_options.dart`](../lib/firebase_options.dart) while CosHub uses `CosHubFirebaseOptions`.
+This combined file was created by running `flutterfire configure` for CosHub, renaming the file, running the command again for tailApp, and then copying `DefaultFirebaseOptions` from coshub into the final [`/lib/firebase_options.dart`](../lib/firebase_options.dart) file.

+This file is supplied in build via secrets.

 ### Repository Integrations